-Amidst this, it is crucial to implement robust endpoint security to secure organizations from various attacks and data breaches.
+It is crucial to implement robust endpoint security to secure organizations from various attacks and data breaches.

 In consideration t the rising threat an organization remains vulnerable to due to the modern endpoint-centric threat landscape, here are the key components that can help implement robust endpoint security:

 Threat detection features a proactive and in-depth analysis of the system network and the dark, deep, and surface web in search of threats and vulnerabilities that might harm your organization.